In China, the Devil doesn't wear Prada

 "Prada is an Asia Super Ten stock."

-(Additional reporting by Vikram Subhedar and Alexandra Hoegberg in HONG KONG, Shanghai Newsroom and Astrid Wendlandt in PARIS; Editing by Anne Marie Roantree and Miral Fahmy)
+(Additional reporting by Vikram Subhedar and Alexandra Hoegberg in HONG KONG and Astrid Wendlandt in PARIS; Editing by Anne Marie Roantree and Miral Fahmy)